prettydiff/wisdom/Web_Education.md

 10 Domains of Web Development
 ===

 This list is inspired by the [CISSP Domains of Information Security](https://www.isc2.org/cissp-domains/default.aspx).
 The CISSP domains provide a clear path towards areas of study in the assessment and management of various security concerns.
-The primary advantage to this form of knowledge organization is in communicating a set of decision-making skills appropriate to a single area of concerns where those concerns together encompass the required general body of knowledge.
+The primary advantage to this form of knowledge organization is in communicating a set of decision-making skills appropriate to a single area of concerns where those concerns together to encompass the required general body of knowledge.

+The 10 domains are as follows:

 * Accessibility
 * Architecture